Sunday, August 27, 2017

 Aroma and Flavor – 1 out of 3 mugs

-Immediately upon opening the aroma was one of cough syrup or overly fermented.
+Immediately upon opening, the aroma was one of cough syrup or overly fermented.
 I have long questioned if soda can just go bad.
-I will need to try this again just like Sassy Lil’lass which I tried three times and found very disliked by me.
-The taste had a strong birch, wintergreen and honey flavor that really are not to my liking.
+I will need to try this again, just like Sassy Lil’lass, which I tried three times and found very disliked by me.
+The taste had a strong birch, wintergreen, and honey Flavor that really was not to my liking.
 I am not much of a birch flavor lover.

 Head – 1 out of 3 mugs

-The head was rather small and what did appear was gone just as quickly.
+The head was relatively small, and what appeared was gone just as quickly.

 Zip – 2 out of 3 mugs

-The carbonation was on the lower side and the flavor an interesting mix.
-Although I was not pleased with the flavors, it scores high for the combination and zip.
+The carbonation was on the lower side, and the Flavor was an interesting mix.
+Although I was not pleased with the flavors, it scored high for the combination and zip.

 Post Consumption Impression – 1 out of 3 mugs

-I will try this again in case I have a bad bottle.
-Although, based on this experience, I have a hesitation as it was not one I enjoyed at all.
+I will try this again if I need a different bottle.
+However, I hesitated based on this experience, as it was not one I enjoyed at all.

-Would I recommend this at 5 out of 12 mugs?
+I recommend this at 5 out of 12 mugs.

-If you like birch flavor and high sweetness, maybe give it a try.
-It really should be a 4 total score yet the zip was unique and prominent, just not to my liking.
+If you like birch flavor and high sweetness, try it.
+It should be a 4 total score, yet the zip was unique and prominent, just not to my liking.

 OTHER REVIEWS